Golden Globes 2024 red carpet highlights: Looks, quotes and more key moments

 "Barbie" star Margot Robbie attended the Golden Globes in a pink dress modeled after the one worn by the Barbie Signature 1977 Superstar doll.
 "Barbie" leads the Golden Globes with nine nominations.

-Nicolas Cage, who is nominated for his role in "Dream Scenario," celebrated his 60th birthday at the Golden Globes.
+Nicolas Cage, who is nominated for his role in "Dream Scenario," celebrated his 60th birthday at the Golden Globes with his wife, Riko Shibata.
 He said it was the "second most epic birthday" of his life.

 Several actors brought family members to the Golden Globes.
 Charles Melton and Brie Larson both came with their mothers.
 Melton is nominated for his role in "May December" while Larson is nominated for her role in "Lessons in Chemistry."